-Here’s where you solidify the content specifics based on the planning and analysis that you accomplished during the last three steps.
-Your content specifics should include:
+Once you find your content gaps, you should decide which types and formats are ideal for creating your missing content.
+Here’s where you solidify the content specifics based on the planning and analysis that you accomplished during the first 4 steps.

 When it comes to choosing what type of content to focus on, pick something that will make sense for your business and the topics you plan to dive into.

 Your options for the types of content to publish and the formats to follow are quite diverse:

 - Video — vlogs, sitdown videos, tutorials, live streams, explainer animations, etc.

 - Textual — blog articles, social media posts, ebooks, whitepapers, emails